LedriN/UniversityApp/ENVIRONMENT_SETUP.md

 ## Important Notes

 1. **Update URLs After Deployment**:
-   - Replace `your-app-name.ondigitalocean.app` with your actual DigitalOcean app URL
+   - Initially use a placeholder URL for `FRONTEND_URL`
-   - This will be provided after you create the app in DigitalOcean
+   - After creating the app in DigitalOcean, you'll get the actual URL
+   - Update the environment variable with the real URL and restart the app

 2. **Security**:
    - Never commit `.env` files to version control